-As regards the risk sharing between employer and employee, now only that part of defined benefit obligation that is likely to fall upon the employer is taken into account.
+In the previous year, in keeping with the risk sharing between employer and employee, only that part of the defined benefit obligation that is likely to fall upon the employer was taken into account as of 31 December 2020.
 This provides a more true and fair view of the anticipated pension scheme costs for the ETH Domain.
-Risk sharing was not considered for the actuarial calculation as at 31 December 2019.
-The estimation procedure to determine the financial assumptions taking account of risk sharing were applied on 31 December 2020 for the first time.

 With the inclusion of risk sharing, there was a reduction in net defined benefit liabilities of CHF 6.4 m as at 31 December 2020, which was directly included in equity as a change in the accounting estimate in actuarial gains and losses.

 Furthermore, the discount rate as at 31 December 2020 was linked to the yield from fixed-interest high-quality corporate bonds for the first time.
-This adjustment was also entered directly into equity as a change in the accounting estimate.
+This adjustment was also entered directly into equity (valuation reserves) as a change in the accounting estimate.